dotnet/csharplang/proposals/csharp-9.0/nullable-reference-types-specification.md

     ;
 ```

-A type parameter constrained with `class` (in an *enabled* annotation context) must be a nonnullable reference type.
+A type parameter constrained with `class` (in an *enabled* annotation context) must be instantiated with a nonnullable reference type.

-A type parameter constrained with `class?` (or `class` in a *disabled* annotation context) may either be a nullable or nonnullable reference type.
+A type parameter constrained with `class?` (or `class` in a *disabled* annotation context) may either be instantiated with a nullable or nonnullable reference type.

 A warning is given on a `class?` constraint in a *disabled* annotation context.